-This report contains various forward-looking statements that represent our expectations or beliefs concerning future events, including, without limitation, our future operating and financial performance, our ability to comply with the covenants in the agreements governing our indebtedness and the availability of capital and the terms thereof.
+This report contains various forward-looking statements that represent our expectations or beliefs concerning future events, including, without limitation, our future operating and financial performance, the impact of macro-economic and other events on our results, our ability to fund our operations in the short- and long-term and the availability of capital and the terms thereof.
 Statements expressing expectations and projections with respect to future matters are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, which provides a safe harbor for forward-looking statements made by us or on our behalf.
 We caution that these forward-looking statements involve a number of risks and uncertainties and are subject to many variables that could impact our future performance.
 These statements are made on the basis of management's views and assumptions, as of the time the statements are made, regarding future events and performance.
 There can be no assurance, however, that management's expectations will necessarily come to pass.
 Actual future events and performance may differ materially from the expectations reflected in our forward-looking statements.
 We do not intend, nor do we undertake any duty, to update any forward-looking statements.